minhpham1810/SpotOn/README.md

 ### 🚀 Deployment

-- **AWS Elastic Beanstalk** – Full-stack deployment of Dockerized application
+- **Vercel** – Full-stack deployment of the Vite frontend and serverless research agent
-- **Docker** – Containerized frontend with secure environment variable injection
-- **GitHub Actions** – CI/CD workflow for automated build and deployment

 ### 🧱 Frontend